saidolsol/mensabot_js/README.md

 ### The future

 Functions to come:
-* Adding opening hours of UZH Mensas
 * Filling level of the vending machine in the student's lounge

 ### Why

 Procrastination.

 And it does indeed help to figure out where to get lunch.
-Especially when that's discussed in a group chat.